RhutvikH/Soli-Cli/README.txt

 Planned Enhancements:
-    Scoring system, timer, save/load functions, using the gemini api to give a winning deck (currently, the deck is random, so there is no guarantee of a winning deck) using the gemini api to play the game and win on its own.
+    Scoring system, timer, save/load functions, using the gemini api to give a winning deck (currently, the deck is random, so there is no guarantee of a winning deck)
+    Using the gemini api to play the game and win on its own.

 How to Play:
     The game involves moving cards between columns, foundations, and the draw pile.